cgtaylor1/jennytutorial/README.md

 "Could finally commit line 15 successfully without the usual index.lock error.
 The git process seems to keep crashing and messing this up"

+"The same error keeps coming up.
+I seem to be doing it in the wrong order"